getchip/CHIP-Docs/source/includes/_making.md

 ![Pinout diagram for CHIP](images/chip_pinouts.jpg)

+### GPIO Library
+There is an excellent library for working with GPIO and CHIP's IO busses, made available by our wonderful community.
+Check out the [Adafruit_Python_GPIO](https://github.com/xtacocorex/Adafruit_Python_GPIO) and the [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) libraries.
+These make it very easy to get started with making things with CHIP.

 ### Kernel 4.3 vs 4.4 GPIO - How To Tell The Difference

 For various reasons related to the community nature of Linux development, the GPIO expander pin numbers are different between CHIP OS kernels 4.3 and 4.4.
 What follows is a very technical discussion of the GPIO access.
 If you just want to start making stuff and don't need low-level information, you might just want to skip this section and go straight to the [python library](#python-library).